Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-IBC represents only a small percentage of all breast cancer cases in the United States, but due to its aggressive nature, it accounts for about 10% of U.S. breast cancer deaths.
+IBC represents only 1%-5% of all breast cancer cases in the United States.
+Due to its aggressive nature, though, it accounts for about 10% of U.S. breast cancer deaths.
 Early and accurate inflammatory breast cancer diagnosis and personalized treatment by experts who specialize in IBC can make an important difference.